Evenkite: History and geologic occurrence

 Evenkite was first described in 1953 by A. V. Shropyshev, as found in the Khavokiperskiye deposit, Lower Tunguska River, Evenkiysky District, Siberia, Russia, where it occurs inside geodes and vugs in a quartz vein in welded tuff.
 It was named after the district.
 It has also been reported from the Hautes-Alpes region in France and the Slanské and Vihorlat mountains of Slovakia.

 Evenkite appears as flaky wax partials on top of the quartz crystals.
 Associated minerals include quartz, chalcedony, pyrite, pyrrhotite, sphalerite, galena, chalcopyrite and calcite.

 Evenkite was the last part of the geode to form.
-It is believed to have resulted from thermal cracking of the organic matter (manly marine plants) that where trapped in the septarian concretions during the Jurassic burial, as the buried sediments were subjected to high pressure and temperatures.
+It is believed to have resulted from thermal cracking of the organic matter (mainly marine plants) that where trapped in the septarian concretions during the Jurassic burial, as the buried sediments were subjected to high pressure and temperatures.
 The French Alps region received a lot of geological uplift after the Jurassic burial.